LouisGobert/dev/index.md

 ### _Docs to be implemented soon_

 ## StravaUpgrade
+### _Monitor your Strava activities_
+### What is it ?
+This application allows us to connect to our strava account via the official Srava REST API.
+Then download the GPX tracks of the courses to create a heatmap.
+I also download different statistics (number of km run, elevation gain, time, caridactic frequency,...) that I store in a TimeSeries Database (InfluxDB) in order to create visualizations in Grafana.

 #### _SOON: This project is currently in private mode, I have to check that no file containing a connection cookie is present._